The Gene Haplotype Alleles feature displays the chromosome-phased

 1000 Genomes subjects in the list of haplotypes.

-returns to haplotypes defined by common and non-synonmous
+limits the display to haplotypes defined by common and non-synonymous

 displays variant sites (and full sequence) as DNA bases.

 displays variant sites (and full sequence) as predicted amino acids.
 Predicted stop codons

 are represented by "]" and predicted frameshifts by

 The reference variant is shown at the top of each variant site column.
 This is the

 value found in the GRCh37/hg19 reference genome at that variant site.
 In most cases it is a

 single letter (AA code/DNA base).
 In the case of an insertion with respect to the reference

 genome, the reference value is shown as "-".
 Large deletions are represented